 Let’s settle this now: THERE IS NO WIDESPREAD RELIGIOUS PERSECUTION IN THE MILITARY.

-A lot of well-intentioned Christians say that we can’t share our faith in the military, or that the Obama administration is trying to take away our religious freedom, or that we are accommodating Muslims but not Christians.
+A lot of well-intentioned Christians say that we can’t share our faith in the military, or that the Obama administration took away our religious freedom, or that we are accommodating Muslims but not Christians.

 It’s just not true.